gliheng/react-ui/README.md

 # ReactUI

 react-ui a UI library for react.
-It contains dozens of reusable react components.
+It contains dozens of reusable react components,

-## Features
-- The layout package is done.
+including:

-- It includes containers modules (HGroup VGroup and Grid), to easily split screen into multiple panels
+Layout modules: These are useful to split screen into multiple regions.
-- These containers include gutter to resize panels.
-- API to save and restore layout configuration automaticly.
+- HGroup
+- VGroup
+- Grid
+- Tabs

+UI modules
+- Popup
+- Toast
+- Menu

 ## Basic Usage